oracle-quickstart/oci-arch-ci-cd/README.md

 ## Post-Deployment Setup

-### Step 1: Configure OCI-CLI and Sudo user on Jenkins Instance
+### Step 1: Configure oci-cli and sudo user on Jenkins Instance

 Go to OCI console -> Compute -> Instances.

-You should be able to see the instance `Jenkins-Master-Node`
+You should be able to see the instance `Jenkins-Instance`

-Copy the public-ip of the instance. ssh into the instance using below command
+Copy the public-ip of the instance.
+Log in to the instance using below command.

 `ssh -i <path-to-ssh-private-key> opc@<public-ip-of-jenkins-instance>`

-once you are logged in, make sure OCI-CLI is installed using
+Once you are logged in, make sure oci-cli is installed using:

 `oci -v`

-Next, run the command `oci setup config`
+Next, run the command `oci setup config`.

 Press `Enter` when prompted for directory name to accept the default.
 Enter the details about tenancy OCID, user OCID.